10 iconic New York Photo Spots to photograph during your next Trip

 9-11 Memorial

-Iconic Manhattan Bridge View
+Dumbo - Manhattan Bridge View

 The iconic view of the Manhattan Bridge view is easily accessible.
 You’ll find it in Brooklyn.
 I recommend visiting it after strolling across the Brooklyn Bridge, during which you will be rewarded with spectacular views of the New York City skyline.
 At the end of the Brooklyn Bridge (if you started in Manhattan), there is a pedestrian ramp on the right-hand side.
-Proceed down the ramp and keep walking until you reach the intersection of Washington Street and Front Street.
+Proceed down the ramp and keep walking until you reach the intersection of Washington Street and Water Street.
 By looking left, you’ll see the iconic Manhattan Bridge View.

 The iconic Manhattan Bridge View